 “Each team has eight stones, with each player throwing two.
 The purpose is to accumulate the highest score for a game; points are scored for the stones resting closest to the center.”

-Bloom has been playing for 11 years – since she was 42.
+Bloom has been playing for over a decade – since she was 42.
 Retired from the U.S. Navy, she was invited to come try it by her boss at NORAD.
 One session and she was hooked.

 The 2½-hour Learn to Curl session she took – one the club offers regularly to interested potential players – includes learning how to “throw” (really slide) the stone, how to “sweep” to give it direction and how to score.
 The first session also includes a chance to play a game or two.
 A Learn to Curl session costs $35.
 If you come to regular sessions, they usually meet at 5:30 p.m.
 Sundays at the Broadmoor World Arena’s Olympic ice sheet.